gvwilson/sensibleadventures/bookster/bookster.md

 ordered.

 They were in an old warehouse.
-Pigeons, irvings, and other birds had left years of cake on the floor.
+Pigeons, irvings, and other birds had left years of droppings on the floor.
 Everything looked and smelled as if it had been there for years.

 "Rooftops are fine in stories," the thief said to Erileine as if repeating a lecture.
 "But it's hard to move quietly on tiles, and if anyone is above you, arrows are difficult to outrun.
 It is always better to move under cover."
-As he spoke, he drew a workman's knife from his bag and gouged the mortar away from some of the bricks in the wall near the crates to reveal a thick cord.
+As he spoke, he drew a workman's knife from his bag and gouged the mortar away from some of the bricks in the wall to reveal a thick cord.
 Grabbing hold of it, he braced his foot against the wall and yanked sharply.
 As the cord went taut it dislodged even more mortar.
 A final yank toppled a small section of wall inward for him to catch and lower quietly to the floor.

 "*La*, well done," Razi said, admiring the newly-made hole as if it were a work of art.
 "How are you going to close it up again?"